Skip to content

 nano .env

-then edit the following lines as needed:
+adjusting the following lines as needed:

 COMPOSE_FILE=vero-vc-only.yml:web3signer.yml